RUAA Charter Groups In-Person Events Policy

-- If charter group leadership decides to host an in-person event, you must follow the most restrictive public health guidance available (county, state, federal), including local business guidance.
+- Charter group leaders hosting an in-person event are to follow the most restrictive public health guidance available (county, state, federal), including local business guidance.

-- Charter group leaders are asked to track and share registration and attendee data through the RUAA, no longer required for the purpose of contact tracing, but to collect accurate engagement data for the RUAA and its charter groups, to improve future programs, and increase engagement with your group.
+- Charter group leaders are to track and share registration and attendee data through the RUAA.
+While no longer required for contact tracing, collecting accurate engagement data for the RUAA and its charter groups allows you and your staff partner to assess and improve engagement of future programs.

 - Event planning should be discussed with your staff partner well ahead of the event date, and event registration pages and emails to promote the activity should be requested here.

 All in-person events/activities ON-CAMPUS with 25 or more people gathering will require certification by Rutgers University, which can be requested on your behalf by your staff partner.
 Note that 25 or more people includes performers, audience, support staff, vendors, etc. Well ahead of the event date, please reach out to your staff partner to share event date, time, description, location (including in/outdoors), and an estimated number of attendees.
 In submitting your request, you acknowledge the following:

 - Event organizers will comply with university and State of New Jersey guidelines.
 Refer to the ‘Safety Tips for Gatherings’ section for best practices.
 In addition, venue managers may have additional guidance and information.